cross-platform/icloud-for-linux/README.md

 ## Notes

-Check "Keep me signed in" to avoid having to sign into each web app individually.
+Check "Keep me signed in" to avoid having to sign into each webapp individually.

 ## Screenshot